-Nonetheless, the 12 Gauge is more common than the 20 Gauge, so it should be cheaper and easier to find.
-At least one of your five chosen calibers in your SHTF arsenal should be a shotgun round, and when all things are considered, the 12 Gauge should be your top choice.
+Nonetheless, the 12 Gauge is more common than the 20 Gauge, so (in some cases) it’s cheaper and easier to find.
+At least one of the five chosen calibers in your arsenal should be a shotgun round, and when all things are considered, the 12 Gauge should be your top choice.

-At least one of your SHTF weapons needs to be handgun (preferably a semi-automatic), and the all round best round to have in this case will be the 9mm Luger.
+At least one of your SHTF weapons needs to be handgun (preferably a semi-automatic), and the best round to have in this case will be the 9mm Luger.

-The reasons are straightforward: the 9mm is easily the single most common pistol round in the United States, meaning it’s the easiest to find in sporting goods stores as well as the most affordable (you should be able to find a box of 50 rounds of 9mm for the $10-12 range these days).
+The reasons are straightforward: the 9mm is easily the single most common pistol round in the United States, meaning it’s the easiest to find in sporting goods stores as well as the most affordable (you should be able to find a box of 50 rounds of 9mm FMJ for the $10-15 range).
 This is much less money than you would spend for the same amount of .40 or .45.

-Add this to the relatively mild recoil and the fact that there are self-defense hollow point loads out now with considerable stopping power, and the 9mm is not only one of the top 5 calibers to have for SHTF, it’s the first caliber you should consider for your pistol.
+Add this to the relatively mild recoil and the fact that there are self-defense hollow point loads out now with considerable power.
+The 9mm is not only one of the top 5 calibers to have for emergencies, it’s the first caliber you should consider for your pistol.

 The 5.56x45mm NATO or .223 Remington round will be your best choice for the military style semi-automatic rifle in your arsenal.
 This is almost entirely attributed to the AR-15, which is the most popular center fire rifle in America right now and has made 5.56 ammunition cheap and abundant.

-A lot of people say that the .308 Winchester is the better long range rifle round to have, but it’s still hard to go wrong with the .30-06 Springfield, for a number of reasons.
+A lot of people say that the .308 Winchester is the better long range caliber to have, but it’s still hard to go wrong with the .30-06 Springfield, for a number of reasons.

 The .30-06 has been around for a long time.
 Even obscure or small sporting goods stores in the more remote places in America will almost always have at least a few boxes of .30-06 stocked, and in larger stores it’s extraordinarily easy to find.

 More importantly, the .30-06 offers a solid combination between range, power, and recoil.
-While recoil of the .30-06 shouldn’t be considered light, it’s definitely milder than a larger round such as the .300 Win Mag or .338 Win Mag.
-This means it would be controllable by a smaller statured shooter.
+While recoil of the .30-06 shouldn’t be considered light, it’s slightly milder than a larger round such as the .300 Win Mag or .338 Win Mag.
+This means it would be controllable by a smaller-statured shooter.